stephenc01/php_docker_custom/README.md

 # For PHP 8.0
 docker pull stephenc01/php_docker_custom:php8.0-modules

-# For Latest Stable PHP
+# For PHP 8.1
 docker pull stephenc01/php_docker_custom:latest-modules
 ```

 ## Issues
 - Any issues report to the upstream projects.
-- If you need addtional PHP modules, open up an issue and I will add it.
+- If you need addtional PHP modules or a differnt version, open up an issue and I will add it.